Nathan Cassidy: Stand-up Comedy

-Nathan Cassidy is a regular host of The Rat Pack stand-up comedy which was a multiple critics choice of Time Out.
+Cassidy is a regular host of The Rat Pack stand-up comedy which was a multiple critics choice of Time Out.
 It played at the Leicester Square Theatre from 2014 to 2015 and currently has a weekly Friday night residence at the Camden Comedy Club in London.

 ISH Edinburgh Comedy Awards

 Nathan founded the ISH Edinburgh Comedy Awards in 2023, an alternative to the long-running Edinburgh Comedy Awards.
 In 2024, the ISH Edinburgh Comedy Awards secured a sponsor Jones Bootmaker with an investment of £15,000 to cover the three prizes of £5,000 each for Best Show, Best Newcomer and Panel Prize.
 In 2025, the sponsorship was £12,500 for five prizes including new Awards Best Tech and Best Joke.
 The money was donated by artists and institutions within the entertainment industry, including a £10,000 donation from James Corden.
 100% of the sponsorship goes to the prizes as the awards are run on a voluntary basis.